 Then I used some leftover Rubb n’ Buff that I had to cover the star in the gold metallic product.
 It only took one layer and looked so pretty when it was done.

 I decided to take it one step further and I lightly sanded the metallic surface to create more of an antique or aged look to the brassy stars.

 I think these would look darling sprinkled just about anywhere, but it added just the perfect amount of brass to our old world European farmhouse Christmas tree.

-There is a lot of different Rubb n’ Buff colors so you could use this method to create so many fun looks.
+There are a lot of different Rubb n’ Buff colors so you could use this method to create so many fun looks.